devmwang/Track-GO/README.md

-# CPSC 210 Term Project (CS:Track)
+# CPSC 210 Term Project (Track:GO)

 ## CS:GO Player/Roster Statistics Tracker and Visualizer

-### What will this project (CS:Track) do?
+### What will this project (Track:GO) do?

-CS:Track will allow users to enter CS:GO match data in order to analyze and track specifics with greater ease.
+Track:GO will allow users to enter CS:GO match data in order to analyze and track specifics with greater ease.
 The user will be able to enter data from matches they play.
 Then, they can view data from each prior match, view overall data (like overall win rate or average damage per round), or perform trend analysis with the program to see how their performance